 Dr. Razdolsky recalls seeing his mentor use a variety of innovative techniques from Europe.
 “Only years later did I understand how great he was,” Dr. Razdolsky says.
 “It takes years of continuing education courses just to learn those techniques, and I got to see them on real patients.”
 Many of the techniques considered innovative back then are mainstream today.
 That inspired Dr. Razdolsky to develop his own techniques.
 He held five patents on orthodontic techniques in the 1990s.

 Dr. Razdolsky is a Diplomate of the American Board of Orthodontics.
-His professional affiliations include the American and European Associations of Orthodontists, World Federation of Orthodontists, the Midwestern and Illinois State Societies of Orthodontists, the American Dental Society, the Illinois and Chicago Dental Societies, Academy of General Dentistry, and the Alpha Omega International Dental Fraternity.
+His professional affiliations include the American and European Associations of Orthodontists, the World Federation of Orthodontists, the Midwestern and Illinois State Societies of Orthodontists, the American Dental Society, the Illinois and Chicago Dental Societies, and the Academy of General Dentistry.